Important

-Category: World Politics Hits: 1I wanted to give you a heads up that in a few days we'll be kicking off our annual drive for The TPM Journalism Fund.
+Category: World Politics Hits: 4I wanted to give you a heads up that in a few days we'll be kicking off our annual drive for The TPM Journalism Fund.
 This is a big, big deal for TPM.
 The short version is that the Fund allows us to add more original reporting and also create free memberships for readers who have some financial hardship and can't afford one.
 These are super challenging days for all news organizations, as you know.
 So this is a critical part of how we make the financial pie work for us.
 Readers ask us a lot what they can do to support our work over the price of a membership.
 This is how you can do that.
 So please keep your eye out for the launch.
 More soon.

 Read more http://feedproxy.google.com/~r/tpm-news/~3/HLyXUMnwBrk/important-7